Documentation

 - When enabled, the blog post will be visible in the blog's index

-- When disabled, the blog post won't be in the blog's index but it will still be accessible when accessed directly
+- When disabled, the blog post won't be in the blog's index but will still be accessible when accessed directly

 The blog's slug is generated automatically based on the title of the blog post.
 For example, if the blog's title is "Recommended sermons for you to listen to", the slug will get created as recommended-sermons-for-you-to-listen-to.